 There will be two options, one is to upgrade and the second is custom if you are doing a clean install you should choose the “Custom” option.
 Since there is no need to format the partition on which you’re installing Windows 10 via USB.
 (In case there was an older windows setup would be moved to a new Windows.old folder in the root directory of the partition).

 Custom: Choose this option to do a clean/full windows 10 installation on your hard disk.
 Upgrade: If you’re on Windows 8 you can perform an upgrade by directly running the setup on a running windows 8 computer.
 Thus bootable media is not required.

 There is nothing much complicated about a Windows 10 setup, just follow your screen.
 After Windows, copies setup files a prompt will show and your computer will restart.

 NOTE: When this happens you need to pull out the USB drive, otherwise your computer again may try to boot from USB Drive and will create a setup-boot loop.
 The USB drive part is done.

-Though Windows 10 is great, and you might have installed the windows 10 (1607 build) which comes with some advertising, which can be removed using this guide.
-If your computer has a fingerprint sensor, it’s a right time to set up the Windows Hello to unlock using an assigned fingerprint.
+Though Windows 10 is great, you might have installed Windows 10 (22H2 build) which comes with some advertising, which can be removed using this guide.
+If your computer has a fingerprint sensor, it’s right time to set up the Windows Hello to unlock using an assigned fingerprint.